cvonk/CALalarm/README.md

 Shows upcoming events for the next 12 hours on a LED circle (incorporated in a clock faceplate)

-Goal visualize calendar appointments on an analog 12 clock.
+Goal is to visualize calendar appointments on an analog 12 clock.

 : add picture